 “Rhinoplasty is a surgery of millimeters.
 It really epitomizes plastic surgery as a whole because it is a surgery of such great finesse and it takes years to master.”

 -Rod J. Rohrich, M.D., Dallas, Texas

-Although there are many surgeons that are allowed to perform rhinoplasty in Dallas and Forth Worth, remember that any doctor can legally attempt to perform a rhinoplasty even if they have little or no training – so make sure to chose your plastic surgeon very carefully.
-Make sure he is board certified and research him or her thoroughly.
+Although many surgeons perform rhinoplasty in Dallas and Forth Worth, remember that any doctor can legally attempt to perform a rhinoplasty even if they have little or no training – so make sure to chose your plastic surgeon very carefully.
+Make sure they are board certified and research them thoroughly.

 “Some people spend more time finding the right pair of shoes than they do finding a plastic surgeon.
 You can take back your shoes, but you can’t take your face or your life back.”